 Thankfully, as it's a decades-old standard, there are a few great apps that have thoroughly cracked this problem.
 They're all polished, easy to use, and put the content you want to read front and center.
 In addition to that must-have, I required all the apps on this list to be:

-• Easy to use.
+Easy to use.
 One of the major goals of using an RSS aggregator is to simplify the process of seeing content from multiple sites.
 The apps I chose make it easy to perform basic RSS app functions like following your favorite sites, organizing your feeds into meaningful categories, saving articles, and marking articles as read.
-In short, they had to be nice.
+In short, they had to be nice to use.

-I've been using RSS readers for more than 15 years, so suffice it to say, I have strong opinions about what makes a good one.
+I've been using RSS readers for almost two decades, so suffice it to say, I have strong opinions about what makes a good one.
 I started with a list of more than 20 apps that purported to be RSS readers (quite a few weren't) and checked to see if they met my basic criteria.
 Some of them didn't, had been discontinued, or hadn't been updated in the last few years.
 (RSS readers aren't exactly the most exciting or lucrative app category, so most of the popular apps have been around since Google Reader was killed.)

 For the apps that met the criteria, I imported my list of subscribed feeds (when they weren't already there; I've tried most RSS readers in the past).
 I've been keeping this article up-to-date for a few years now, so they've each been thoroughly tested multiple times.
 After using each one over the course of a week, these are the clear winners.